Methodology

 The Planned Local Authority and School Expenditure publication provides information at national, regional and local authority (LA) level on the financial spending intentions of LAs regarding schools, education and children’s services for the current financial year.

-Please note that the figures in this publication are presented in cash terms and have not been adjusted for inflation.
+Please note that all figures in this publication are presented in cash terms and have not been adjusted for inflation.

 Background information